lukereding/book_notes/guides_for/leading_a_team.md

 - Produce quality deliverables that are valuable to each company
 ```

-Those aren't great in retrospect, but at least folks, at the very start of the project, had clear expectations around what success looks like.
+Those aren't great in retrospect, but at least, at the very start of the project, folks had a clear idea of the sorts of behaviors that were expected of them.
 If the team wasn't producing quality deliverables, or if communication was getting jammed, or if we had stalled on a project, it meant that we weren't trending towards success.

 #### Make expectations clear